WebGPU-Video-Diffusion/WebGPU-Video-Diffusion/README.md

 1. Open `http://localhost:8081` in your browser
 2. Enter a text prompt (e.g., "a cat walking on grass")
 3. Click "Generate" and wait for the video to be created
-4. Download the result as GIF or video
+4. Download the result as video and frames

 ---